doyu/elc2019/oss.md

 # TinyML?
 .footnote[TinyML==emerging general concept of running ML on microcontroller & its community] ???
-While Machine Learning (ML) has been happening in Cloud and now ML inference on Edge, nothing has been happening with on-device ML for microcontrollers.
+- While Machine Learning (ML) has been happening in Cloud
+ - and now ML inference on Edge,
+- nothing has been happening with on-device ML for microcontrollers.
-This is the intersection of IoT and ML but not Linux.
+- This is the intersection of IoT and ML but not Linux.
-We call this category as "TinyML".
+- We call this category as "TinyML".
-Usually they are ultra low power (ULP) devices, (mW).
+- Usually they are ultra low power (ULP) devices, (mW).

 ---
 background-image: url(images/ecosystem_011.png)
 ???
-It's because
-(1) the diversity of non-Linux environment.
-Any single solution can cover all use cases.
-All the pain starts where Linux cannot fit.
-(2) ML environment and models are too big to run on constraint IoT environment and also TinyML community is expanding.
+TinyML is ML inference on microcontroller.

 ---

 # Outline